kylepratuch/EdBuilder/README.md

 * "Account at a glance" view from dashboard

-* Text text editing with markdown in lesson narratives
+* Text editing with markdown in lesson narratives

 ## Setup